caltechlibrary/newt/newt_yaml_syntax.md

 `pipeline`
 : (required) this is a list of URLs to one or more web services visible on localhost.
 The first stage to fail will abort the pipeline returning an HTTP error status.
 If done fail then the result of the last stage it returned to the requesting browser.

-`error`
-: (optional) this points to a static page that can be displayed when the pipeline fails (e.g. like a 404 page used by web servers)

 `debug`
 : (optional) if set to true the `newt` service will log verbose results to standard out for this specific pipeline